apache/druid/docs/development/extensions-core/k8s-jobs.md

 After configuration, you can witness the change from `coordinatorissuedcompactdataso-0e74d5132781cc950eecf04--1-vbx6t` to `yourtaskprefix-0e74d5132781cc950eecf04--1-vbx6t` by either doing `kubectl get pods` or by viewing the "Location" column under the web console.

 When configuring the `druid.indexer.runner.k8sTaskPodNamePrefix`, you should note that:
-- The prefix will cut off at 30 characters, as the task pod names must respect a 63-character limit in Kubernetes.
+- The prefix will cut off at 30 characters, as the task pod names must respect a character limit of 63 in Kubernetes.
 - Special characters `: - . _` will be ignored.
 - The prefix will be converted to lowercase.